vitoralbano/python-special-methods/readme.md

 ## `__add__`
 Used for arithmetic operations, the method `__add__` allows to sum two instances of the same class or classes that inherit common attributes.

-As the commited code, lets see it with simple example:
+As the commited code, lets see it with a simple example:
 ```python
 class Point: